gmc-code/PC-pygame/docs/pygame_basics/files/game_speed.rst

 ====================================================
-Sprites
+Game Speed
 ====================================================

-Use sprites to make teh code simpler.
+Use sprites to make the code simpler.